sosialistaflokkurinn/ekklesia/docs/status/README.md

 📦 [/archive/](../../archive/)

-See [archive/README.md](../../archive/README.md) for index of archived documents.
+See archive/ (no README) for index of archived documents.

 ---